 June 13 - June 16, 2024

-14th Charlotte Black Film & Juneteenth Festival
+14th Charlotte Black Film & Arts Festival

 Welcome to the Charlotte black film festival

-OUR EVENTS
+Signature EVENTS

 COMPETITIONS